DannyEuichanKim/tacotron/README.md

 -- Test

-There already is processed data,
+There already is processed data, so testing without training is fine.

 python demo_server.py --checkpoint tmp/model.ckpt-200000